This is my current team - for past members, click here.

 PhD Candidate (MedSci) 2021-, Research Assistant IV B (Fall 2019-S2021)

 Even prior to joining the lab, she could frequently be found in lab, keeping Hiba company.
-Mascot or Unofficial lab member?
-Might as well make it official - with her MSc defence in Sept 2019 marking her departure from the Surette lab, she joined us as an RA to work on the IIDR/Farncombe Joint Phage Initiative.
+Might as well make it official - with her MSc defence her departure from the Surette lab, she joined us as an RA to work on the IIDR/Farncombe Joint Phage Initiative.
 She became so enamored with the lab, she started a PhD with us in the Fall of 2021, following up work identifying new signals of phage induction.
 She was supported by a Farncombe Studentship, an OGS-D, has won awards as an outstanding student - but none top the award for best presentation she effortlessly clinched despite (subtly!) throwing up during it.
 That’s talent!
-She used to dance competitively in her undergrad, but now only does so with a company.
+The reason she was throwing up… is the reason she’s currently on a 1 maternity leave.
+She’s earned the break!

 Christine Cerson